pogacee/vcl_extension/README.md

 ## Known Issues

 * There may be some issues with syntax highlighting colors or "categorization" of keywords/variables
+* Sometimes the options to turn on/off certain outline features don't toggle correctly.
+Using the "Reload Window" usually helps update the extension.

 ## Release Notes